Skip to content

 • It's a form of authenticating on the Kubernetes API endpoint

-• It uses an IAM principal (role or user) and therefore you to authenticate to AWS first
+• It uses an IAM principal (IAM role or IAM user).

-• The ability to access your cluster using IAM principals is provided by the AWS IAM Authenticator for Kubernetes, which runs on the control plane.
+• This is possible because of the AWS IAM Authenticator for Kubernetes, which runs on the control plane.

 # ~/.kube/config